 Like most other banks, TD has co-branded cards with another loyalty program as well as their own points system, which is unimaginatively named “TD Points”.

-The good news is that TD’s loyalty partner is Aeroplan, which makes it great way to earn the miles needed for our business class trips around the world, along with the other Aeroplan partners American Express and CIBC.
-The bad news is that every since the Air Canada announcement of starting their own program, TD has not ran any promotions on their Aeroplan cards recently; and their current offerings is quite poor (you barely break after paying the annual fees and certainly not worth a credit hit).
+The good news is that TD’s credit card loyalty program partner is Aeroplan, which makes it great way to earn the miles needed for our business class trips, when combined with other Aeroplan partners such as American Express and CIBC.
+The bad news is that TD card offerings is heavily reliant on promotions to make it worthwhile.
+Their base offers are really quite unspectacular to say the least.

-You have to stash $5,000 in their chequing account to waive the monthly fees, so you forgo around $125 in lost interest (assuming interest of 2.5%, which is what Tangerine offers existing clients).
-However, you have to decide if the trouble is worth 15k Aeroplan and around $200 in TD points every year for doing so.
-If are currently paying monthly fees on another bank’s account, I would say this is a no-brainer.
+You have to stash $5,000 in their chequing account to waive the monthly fees, so you forgo around $125 in lost interest (assuming interest of 2.5%).
+You have to decide if this is worth 15k Aeroplan and around $200 in TD points every year for doing so.

 TD points can be used on TD Expedia, credited against any travel expenses you make, merchandise or “shop the mall” which allows you to use points on a number of retailer websites themselves.

-With TD Expedia, each TD points is worth 0.5c each, so 40k is worth $200 (40,000*0.005).
+With TD Expedia, each TD points is worth 0.5c each on Expedia, so 80k is worth $400 (80,000*0.005).
 In addition, you earn 9 TD points for each dollar spend on TD Expedia, which equates to a whopping 4.5% return.
 If you use Expedia a lot for your travel plans, this card is a must have.

-However, the real value for me is the ability to use these points towards your own travel expenses.
-Using it towards your own travel gives a slightly lower redemption rate, 1 pt = 0.04c each, so 40k is around $160.
-However, you will always have travel expenses even if you pay for everything in Aeroplan or Alaska miles due to Airport fees and taxes, making these points extremely easy to use which can be used in conjunction with our Aeroplan points.
+Another way to use these points is the ability to use these points towards your own travel expenses.
+Using it towards your own travel gives a slightly lower redemption rate, 1 pt = 0.04c each, so 80k is around $320.
+However, you will always have travel expenses even if you pay for everything in points & miles due to Airport fees and taxes, making these points extremely easy to use which can be used in conjunction with Aeroplan.

-In fact, this is exactly what I used them for.
-I racked up about $370 in surcharges and fees in my latest Aeroplan trip booking and this card helped me knock off $217 from it, making it an even better deal!
+In fact, this is exactly what I used them for in 2018.
+I racked up about $370 in surcharges and fees in my Aeroplan trip booking and this card helped me knock off $217 from it, making the entire trip booking an even sweeter deal!

 In conclusion, TD points can effectively be turned into cash at a decent rate if you have any travel at all.
 This is made all the sweeter if you have or need a TD all inclusive account, where you can switch between TD points and Aeroplan every 6 months.